-Addiction is a disease that involves physical, emotional and behavioral components.
+Addiction is a disease that involves physical, emotional, and behavioral components.
 There are genetic factors to consider when you look at addiction, although risky behavior can also cause an addiction to manifest.
-Is addiction a disease is a question many people struggle with, but the answer is yes.
-Addiction is a disease that takes over how the body and brain functions and leads to further addiction without treatment in a substance abuse treatment program in San Antonio.
+Knowing that addiction is a disease can bring relief to individuals who wonder why it's so hard to take control of their substance use.
+It can take over how the body and brain functions and lead to further issues without treatment in a substance abuse treatment program in San Antonio.
 TX.

 Once you abuse a substance and experience a high, your body craves the same feeling.
 You can become physically addicted to drugs or alcohol over a short period, and it is why addiction is a disease that is hard to control.
 Your body becomes tolerant to the drugs or alcohol, and you need to use more in order to achieve the same high.
 The more you use, the harder it is to withdraw from the substances you are addicted to.

 When addiction takes over your life, you can feel constantly anxious or depressed.
 You may believe that you need to use drugs or alcohol in order to cope with life.
 You will work with a counselor when you receive treatment for addiction so you can begin to learn more effective coping skills.
 As you progress in addiction treatment programs, you will be encouraged to talk to your peers and share your story with others.

 Turning to drugs or alcohol can become a habit when you don't have other coping skills to use.
 If you hide what you are doing to keep your addiction a secret, this type of behavior becomes a way of life.
 As you begin your recovery process, you will be taught the importance of telling the truth and changing your behavior.
 If you are deep in addiction, your behavior may include lying, stealing, or driving under the influence.
 As you get better, you will see how positive changes to your behavior makes a difference.